Principles underlying financial-statement reporting and notes

 The International Accounting Standards Board has published IFRS 16 Leases which regulates the accounting for lease arrangements.
 For lessees, the new Standard provides for a new accounting model which does away with a differentiation between finance leases and operating leases.
 In future, most leasing agreements will require to be recognised in the balance sheet.

 For lessors, the rules of IAS 17 Leases will continue to largely apply with the result that here the differentiation between finance leases and leasing agreements will continue to be made as at present with the related differing accounting consequences.
 IFRS 16 replaces IAS 17 as well as the related interpretations and is to be applied for the first time for accounting periods beginning on or after 1 January 2019.
-Early adoption is possible insofar as IFRS 15 Revenues from Contracts with Customers is applied simultaneously.
-VP Bank Group does not intend to make early application of the Standard.
-The impact of this new Standard on the Group is not fully analysed.
+The effect of this new standard on VP Bank Group is not considered as material.
+VP Bank Group will apply the modified retrospective approach in accordance with which, at the time of initial application, the leasing liability and the right of use asset (RoU) will be recognised at the net present value of the outstanding leasing instalments on the basis of the incremental borrowing rate.
+Leasing arrangements for the rental of real estate, office premises as well as motor vehicles exist.
+Total assets will increase by some CHF 36 million.
+From 2019 onwards, depreciation and amortisation (approx. CHF 6 million) and interest expense (approx. CHF 0.5 million) will replace rental expense (approx. CHF 6 million) under the new standard.

 5. Management of equity resources